CMHC Premium Calculator

 📚 How the premium rate is determined (2026)

-We compute the Loan-to-Value (LTV) from your purchase price and down payment, then apply the CMHC/SCHL rate tier.
+We compute the Loan-to-Value (LTV) from your purchase price and down payment, then apply the CMHC rate tier.
 If your amortization is over 25 years (and the scenario is eligible), a surcharge can apply.

-About CMHC/SCHL mortgage insurance premium
+About CMHC mortgage insurance premium

 In Canada, if your down payment is below 20% on an eligible home purchase, mortgage default insurance is typically required.
 The premium is calculated as a percentage of the insured mortgage amount and depends on your down payment percentage.